mortela4/random_notes/py_best_practices.md

 execute_safely(SomeClass_safe)          # Passing a type --> the typename(-string) will be checked ...
 execute_safely(possibly_safe_stuff)     # Passing a class instance - the instance-name will be checked,
                                         # and trying to execute by <instance-name>() will crash - UNLESS '__call__()' method is defined!!

+execute_safely(possibly_safe_stuff.method_is_safe)  # This is OK.
 ```
 As can be seen from the example, a function can be mixed up with both a type(= a class-type here),
 and also a class instance!
 String matching for object checking and comparisons is generally a bad idea -
 as in **"don't use it if You don't mean it!"**.

 If string-matching is anyway to be used, it must be complemented with some of the following:
-- type checking (i.e. function or type, or class instance, or ...)
+- type checking (i.e. function or type, or class instance, or ...), possibly using the 'types' package from the standard library
 - additional attribute checking (i.e. if '__call_' attribute exists when object is class instance)
 - check if object is callable (for example above), via 'callable(<object>)' built-in function